This file was last updated on June 30, 2014

 The United Kingdom is a unitary state in which central government substantially directs most government activity.
 However, the structure of services in Scotland, Wales and Northern Ireland differs in certain respects.
 Each region has both a Secretary of State and administrative department situated in central government, and its own assembly and executive, which take on the role in the region of certain central government ministries.
 The laws which apply in Scotland and Northern Ireland are different from those in England and Wales.
 The Scottish parliament has in consequence very much more influence than the Welsh Parliament, and the Scottish Government (a name confusingly used for both government and executive) has the role of a civil service for Scotland, with a social policy in its own right.
 The administrative structure in Northern Ireland is significantly different: personal social services are the responsibility of the Health Board (as they are in the Republic of Ireland), and public housing is managed by Northern Ireland Housing Executive.

 This framework changes frequently.
 The most important changes in recent years have been the reformation of the Department of Social Security into the Department of Work and Pensions, the significant transfer of income maintenance to the Inland Revenue (now HMRC, for Her Majesty's Revenue and Customs), and the demolition of the Department of Transport, the Regions and Local Government, whose key social policy responsibilities were placed in the Office of the Deputy Prime Minister and have now been relocated mainly into Communities and Local Government.
+At Departmental level, there is a wide range of national 'agencies' - not listed in the table which follows - which have specialist functions in relation to issues like procurement, IT and finance; some have expert or advisory roles.

 The administration of the welfare state has undergone two major reforms since its inception.
 The first phase, covering the 1960s and 1970s, saw central government reformed in order to allow the planning and control of public expenditure by the Treasury.
 The aims of this reform were managerial efficiency and economic planning.
 The effect was to create a system in which the Treasury allocated resources to departments, and departments to services.